Network enclave

 A network enclave is a section of an internal network that is subdivided from the rest of the network.

 Purpose

 The purpose of a network enclave is to limit internal access to a portion of a network.
 It is necessary when the set of resources differs from those of the general network surroundings.
 Typically, network enclaves are not publicly accessible.
-Internal accessibility is restricted through the use of internal firewalls, VLANs, network admissions control and VPNs.
+Internal accessibility is restricted through the use of internal firewalls, VLANs, network access control and VPNs.

 Scenarios

 Network Enclaves consist of standalone assets that do not interact with other information systems or networks.
 A major difference between a DMZ or demilitarized zone and a network enclave is a DMZ allows inbound and outbound traffic access, where firewall boundaries are traversed.
 In an enclave, firewall boundaries are not traversed.
 Enclave protection tools can be used to provide protection within specific security domains.
 These mechanisms are installed as part of an Intranet to connect networks that have similar security requirements.